aristanetworks/avd-workshops/workshops/avd.md

 ???+ Note

-    IMPORTANT: The above steps must be ran each time you start your lab.
+    IMPORTANT: The above steps must be run each time you start your lab.

 ### Other Environments